Princeton University: 1945 to present

-Post-war years saw scholars renewing broken bonds through numerous conventions, expansion of the campus, and the introduction of distribution requirements.
+The post-war years saw scholars renewing broken bonds through numerous conventions, expansion of the campus, and the introduction of distribution requirements.
 The period saw the desegregation of Princeton, which was stimulated by changes to the New Jersey constitution.
-Princeton began undertaking a sharper focus towards research in the years after the war, with the construction of Firestone Library in 1948 and the establishment of the Forrestal Research Center in the 1950s.
+Princeton began undertaking a sharper focus towards research in the years after the war, with the construction of Firestone Library in 1948 and the establishment of the Forrestal Research Center in nearby Plainsboro Township in the 1950s.
 Government sponsored research increased sharply, particularly in the physics and engineering departments, with much of it occurring at the new Forrestal campus.
 Though, as the years progressed, scientific research at the Forrestal campus declined, and in 1973, some of the land was converted to commercial and residential spaces.

 Robert Goheen would succeed Dodds by unanimous vote and serve as president until 1972.
 Goheen's presidency was characterized as being more liberal than previous presidents, and his presidency would see a rise in Black applicants, as well as the eventual coeducation of the university in 1969.
 During this period of rising diversity, the Third World Center (now known as the Carl A. Fields Center) was dedicated in 1971.
 Goheen also oversaw great expansion for the university, with square footage increasing by 80 percentage.

 Throughout the 1960s and 1970s, Princeton experienced unprecedented activism, with most of it centered on the Vietnam War.
 While Princeton activism initially remained relatively timid compared to other institutions, protests began to grow with the founding of a local chapter of Students for a Democratic Society (SDS) in 1965, which organized many of the later Princeton protests.
 In 1966, the SDS gained prominence on campus following picketing against a speech by President Lyndon B. Johnson, which gained frontpage coverage by the New York Times.
 A notable point of contention on campus was the Institute for Defense Analyses (IDA) and would feature multiple protests, some of which required police action.
+In 1967, SDS members and sympathizers beat the campus R.O.T.C. chapter in a game of touch football.
 As the years went on, the protests' agenda broadened to investments in South Africa, environmental issues, and women's rights.
 In response to these broadening protests, the Council of the Princeton University Community (CPUC) was founded to serve as a method for greater student voice in governance.
 Activism culminated in 1970 with a student, faculty, and staff member strike, so the university could become an "institution against expansion of the war."
 Princeton's protests would taper off later that year, with The Daily Princetonian saying that, "Princeton 1970–71 was an emotionally burned out university."